top of page

 Couples Attachment Quiz

-In our relationships, we need someone we can depend on, someone who offers RELIABLE emotional connection and support.
-This support is a resource that helps us cope with the challenges of life.
-According to Dr. Sue Johnson (Founder of Emotionally Focused Therapy), emotionally secure relationships have 3 essential components, known as the ARE:
+In nurturing relationships, we seek someone who offers reliable emotional connection and support—a vital resource for navigating life's challenges.
+According to Dr. Sue Johnson, founder of Emotionally Focused Therapy, emotionally secure relationships possess three essential components known as the ARE:

 What is Accessible: